Skip to main content

 Applicants outside of the UK with qualifications or experience may be able to apply for a UK VTS Operator training course using their previous experience.
 Candidates with either:

 All UK VTS personnel are required to meet the English Language requirement.
-The VTS Model Course V-103/1 is set on the assumption that VTS trainees have achieved an International English Language Testing Scheme (IELTS) Level 5 or equivalent prior to commencement of training.
-It should however be noted that candidates wishing to work in a UK VTS centre and thus requiring a UK VTS certification log, will be required to demonstrate that they meet IELTS level 7 when applying for their certification log.
+The VTS Model Course C0103-1 is set on the assumption that VTS trainees have achieved an International English Language Testing Scheme (IELTS) Level 5 or equivalent prior to commencement of training.
+It should however be noted that candidates wishing to work in a UK VTS centre and thus requiring a UK VTS Logbook, will be required to demonstrate that they meet IELTS level 7 when applying for their logbook.

-The full requirements to obtain a UK VTS Operator Certification Logbook can be found in MGN 434 Amendment 1, or subsequent publication.
+The full requirements to obtain a UK VTS Operator Logbook can be found in MGN 434 (as amended).

 Legislation